 Considering solar?
 Important meter information:

 If you’re thinking about installing solar then you’ll need a smart meter.
-New Power of Choice regulations mean that you can only get a smart meter through your electricity retailer.
+Power of Choice regulations mean that you can only get a smart meter through your electricity retailer.
 That’s us!

 Smart meters measure electricity consumption in 30-minute intervals and can be read remotely, removing the need for a meter reader to visit your property to read your meter.